Atuk3/Atuk3/README.md

 # Hi there, I'm Owamagbe David 👋
-I am a final year student at the University of Plymouth, studying Computer Science (Cyber Security).
+I am a recent graduate from the University of Plymouth, that studied Computer Science (Cyber Security).
 My passion lies in Cyber Security and Web development, and I enjoy exploring these fields through personal projects and academic research.

 ### 🔭 Current Projects
 I am currently working on several projects related to Cyber Security and Web development.
 These projects include: